TomislavPavkovic/outlier-detection/evaluation/README.md

 It can be used to evaluate the model by comparing model's reconstructions and ground truth images, and to determine the outlier threshold.

 ## Installation
+If outlier-detection environment was installed from the env.yml in the root directory you can skip this env.yml installation.

 Create a new conda environment by **navigating to this directory** and executing the following command:
 ```shell
 conda env create --name evaluation --file=env.yaml